DAVID BUSH - LONDON, UK firstname.lastname@example.org Flat 21, 70 Tavistock Road, London W11 1AN, UK . +44 7447 575 512

 ALBERTO PARODI - GENOA, ITALY - MULINETTI STUDIOS firstname.lastname@example.org via Antonio Gandin, 70-1, 16142 Genova GE, Italy.

 +39 347 255 4249, +39 010 860 6220

 PAOLO SAVIOLO - VALLETTA, MALTA - LUX MARIS ltd. email@example.com 171 Old Bakery Street, Il-Belt Valletta VLT 1455, Malta.

 Mike and I have shot with different cameras at different resolutions ranging from 35mm film to the first digital cameras such as the Viper and virtually all other cameras in between for different projects.
 Each time we have worked to optimise both production and post.

 Another aspect, when striving towards making 8k production in high quality as cost effective, efficient and fast as possible, is that of saving the cost often associated with conversions and digital copies to other formats to accomodate different editing and colour grading systems.
-The free Resolve software available to editors and graders makes it very easy for Avid, Final Cut, Premiere, Baselight etc. operators to learn how to use it, and discover that the tool sets are second to none, and much faster to use.
+The free Resolve software available to editors and graders makes it very easy for Adobe, Avid, Final Cut, Premiere, Baselight etc. operators to learn how to use it, and discover that the tool sets are second to none, and much faster to use.

-Recording in Blackmagic raw with blackmagic cameras, we have also found that a small amount of lossless compression can help a little too.
+With modern compression, we have also found that a small amount of lossless compression can help a little too.
 This we nominally set at 5:1, and it is lossless - in as much as the pixel values are identical to the uncompressed version.